atomgomba/MagicCube/README.rst

 This code should currently be considered to be in beta -- there are several bugs and the GUI has an incomplete set of features

+To control the interactive cube using an interactive console, type

+    code/console

+or

+   python -i code/console.py

+In the console you can execute algorithms written in the Singmaster notation, e.g.

+   mvs("F2B2R2L2U2D2")

+There's also an algorithm library you can access using the `algos` keyword.

+   # this is the same as the last example (checkers pattern)
+   mvs(algos.patt.checkers)

 Controls
 ********
 - **Click and drag** to change the viewing angle of the cube.
 Holding shift